A Unique & Life-Changing Experience

 A Hyde Graduation

-We are proud of what our students at both the Bath, Maine and Woodstock, Connecticut campuses have accomplished, and eager to see them continue on to lead lives of integrity and meaning.
+We are proud of what our students have accomplished, and eager to see them continue on to lead lives of integrity and meaning.

 Graduation represents both an ending and a new beginning.
 At Hyde, it’s also a time to make a statement of conscience.
 Speaking at commencement is one of the key features of Hyde’s character-development curriculum, and is the culmination of a student’s years of work at the school.
 Every graduating senior gives a two-minute speech that gives thanks, honors his or her family, and expresses hope for the future.